 The No Ladder Light Hanging Kit pole also works well for hanging lights around tree tops.
 I found it easier to use for hanging Christmas lights around tall trees than I did using it for gutters.

 Overall, I would still recommend the No Ladder Light Hanging Kit because it beats the dangers of getting on a very tall ladder or climbing onto the roof.
 I only wish they had done a better job constructing it.
-Despite it’s obvious shortcomings – it’s still better than nothing.
-It beats scaling dangerous ladders but it still requires a lot of elbow grease to hang the Christmas lights.
+Despite it’s obvious shortcomings – it’s better than nothing.
+It beats scaling dangerous ladders but it still requires a lot of elbow grease to hang the Christmas lights in high places.

 I bought my No Ladder Light Hanging Kit from Home Depot.
-I’ve also seen this exact Christmas lights hanging pole at Kohl’s.
-The kit comes with a pole and a bunch of clips – all for $19.99.
+I’ve also seen this exact Christmas lights hanging pole at Tru Value hardware and Amazon.
+The kit comes with a pole and a bunch of clips.
 You can purchase additional clips in packs of 60.